ren-himanshu/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
-A neural network for predicting breast cancer
+A neural network for predicting breast cancer using pytorch